LASIK Eye Treatment

 The LASIK Eye Treatment Procedure

-Before surgery, ophthalmic surgeons perform an initial six step screening process to ensure eligibility.
+Before surgery, ophthalmic surgeons perform an initial screening process to ensure eligibility.
 If this screening process is positive, the surgeons use what is called wavefront analysis and topographical mapping procedures to analyse the contours of the patient’s eye.

 This tracking allows for precise and calculated movements of the ophthalmic surgeon’s incisions during the LASIK eye treatment procedure – important as patients are required to be awake during the treatment.